 - It could be deleted or modified.

-- If your archived email is stored in your office:
+- If archived email is stored locally:

-- It may be editable by some of your staff
+- It may be editable by staff.

 - If individuals are responsible for archiving their own email:

 - For large organizations with many employees, detecting misconfigurations can be difficult and could lead to data loss.

 - Depending on the solution used, organizations may not have emergency access to the archived email in case of an issue with the employee or their hardware.
 Employees may also have the ability to destroy their archives in some cases.

 - Loss of employee devices (e.g., laptops) could result in the loss of both email and archives.

 HIPAA is technology-neutral and does not require the use of any specific technology to meet requirements.
 Email archival is just one way that organizations can meet the emergency access, backup, disclosure, and documentation requirements of HIPAA.
 If your organization plans on using email to communicate ePHI, we highly recommend investing in email archival.
 The risks of doing it yourself are just too high.
 Contact us today to learn more.